Dlu6/hugamara-portal/README.md

 ### 4. Nginx Configuration

-The complete and correct configuration for `/etc/nginx/sites-available/hugamara`.
+The main nginx configuration lives at `/etc/nginx/sites-available/hugamara` (symlinked to `sites-enabled`).
 This version is confirmed to work.

 ```nginx
 server {